Solo Female Van Life Safety Tips

 Think you're ready for van-life?
 Preparing for #van life takes careful consideration.
 Check out our list of essential questions to ask before making the jump to full-time van life.

-Since starting my blog, I’ve spent nearly a year road tripping by myself.
-I’ll admit that the first trip I went on, I was very scared, particularly at night.
+Since starting my blog, I’ve spent nearly a year road-tripping by myself.
+I’ll admit that on the first trip I went on, I was very scared, particularly at night.
 I had visions of some weirdo knocking on my window or my car breaking down in the middle of nowhere.

 Now that I have some experience under my belt, I really appreciate my solo time on the road.
 I’ve learned how to manage my fears with a set of practical van life safety tips that help me feel more confident and secure when I’m traveling in my Sprinter Van.

-Whether you are planning your first one-week solo road trip or are preparing for full-time van life, this new blog post and YouTube video has my favorite safety tips for the solo female road tripper.
+Whether you are planning your first one-week solo road trip or are preparing for full-time van life, this new blog post and YouTube video have my favorite safety tips for the solo female road tripper.
 These tips are focused on how to prevent being vulnerable.
-If you are looking for more general safety tips about solo road tripping, check out my Ultimate Guide to Planning your First Solo Road Trip.
+If you are looking for more general safety tips about solo road-tripping, check out my Ultimate Guide to Planning your First Solo Road Trip.

 Van Life Safety Tips YouTube Video